uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 The *Remote Address* is the address of the server the page is hosted on.
 The *Request URL* is the original URL that you requested.
 The request method should be familiar from above.
-It is a GET type request, saying "can I have the web page please?" and the response is the HTML.
+It is a GET type request, saying "can I have the web page please?"
+And the response is the HTML.
 Don’t believe it?
 Click the *Response* tab.
 Finally, the *Status Code* is a code that the page can respond with.